 In addition to clinical services, a wide range of health promotion and educational programs are provided in a variety of campus settings.

 Patient Hours are Monday - Friday, 8:00 am - 5:00 pm.
-Students are strongly encouraged to make appointments; however, available walk-in times are from 3:00 pm - 4:00 pm on Monday, Wednesday, and Friday.
+Students are strongly encouraged to make appointments; however, available walk-in times are from 8:20 am - 4:00 pm on Monday - Friday on a first call basis.
 The Health and Wellness Center staff can be contacted by phone at 479-968-0329, email at firstname.lastname@example.org or online at www.atu.edu/hwc.

 Counseling services provides counseling, consultation, and outreach to the Arkansas Tech University community.
 The counseling staff is committed to promoting the educational mission of the university by working with the campus community to establish and maintain healthy and effective behavior patterns and lifestyles that enhance learning and personal development.
 The range of services provided includes personal counseling for students in individual, couples, or group sessions.
 The staff provides consultations to students, parents, staff, faculty and administration.
 There is a small library of self-help books and videos, and a variety of informational brochures available.
 Presentations and outreach programming are scheduled throughout the year and are available upon request.